Did your airbag fail to deploy in a front-end collision?

 - Estimated future lost wages or lost earning capacity when catastrophic injuries prevent you from returning to your former job or seeking any type of gainful employment in the future

-- Costs associated with modifying your home to make it more accessible such as installing a wheelchair ramp outside, installing grab bars and handrails in bathrooms and throughout your home, or constructing a main floor addition if you cannot go up and down stairs after your accident
+- Costs associated with modifying your home to make it more accessible such as installing a wheelchair ramp, installing grab bars and handrails in bathrooms and throughout your home, or constructing a main floor addition if you cannot go up and down stairs after your accident

 - Replacement costs related to services you used to provide for your household before your accident, such as lawn care service, pool maintenance, household repairs, cleaning, laundry, cooking, grocery shopping, and childcare services